Your Financial Future:

 Financial Elder Abuse Resources

 Financial elder abuse is an issue that affects hundreds of thousands of individuals in the elderly community each year.
-In an effort to try and combat and educate all women about this devastating financial problem WISER has compiled a list of helpful resources and links below.
+In an effort to try and combat elder financial abuse and educate all women about this devastating problem, WISER compiled a list of helpful resources and links below.

-Check out WISER's 8 briefs on elder financial abuse.
-Each brief covers a different topic to help you and your loved ones stay financially protected.
+For more information, check out WISER's 8 briefs on elder financial abuse developed with the National Adult Protective Services Association (NAPSA).
+Each brief covers a different topic to help you and those you care about stay financially protected.

 Toolkit Available!
 Savvy Saving Seniors: Steps to Avoiding Scams

 WISER, in partnership with the National Council on Aging and with support from the Bank of America Charitable Foundation, has developed a toolkit to help educate seniors on how they can protect themselves against financial fraud.
 Older adults represent 12% of the U.S. population, but make up 35% of all fraud victims.
 The Savvy Saving Seniors: Steps to Avoiding Scams toolkit includes:

 - Participant handbook

 - Participant Evaluation Form